stefanopieri/robotics_webots/README.md

 ### Alignment threshold
 The ALIGNMENT_THRESHOLD parameter defines an acceptance limit for the robot-goal alignment.
 It is used to set alignment in both cases if the treasure is framed and not framed by the camera.
 The necessary condition for alignment is to know the trasure's position and it is reasonable to consider this parameter more critical in situations in which the treasure is not framed.
-Here below a graphics that depicts the travelling time vs smoothing factor.
+Here below a graphics that depicts the travelling time vs smoothing factor (SMOOTHING_PARAMETER = 1; LS_THRESHOLD = 800)
+.

 <img width="542" alt="Schermata 2021-06-25 alle 16 42 46" src="https://user-images.githubusercontent.com/49000357/123441638-60dfe100-d5d4-11eb-8fdb-f3e85c48466a.png">